carpentries/instructor-training/_episodes/03-expertise.md

 > 1. Name someone that you think is an expert (doesn't matter what they're
 > an expert in).
 As an expert, what makes them special or different from
 > other people?
+> OR
 > 2. What is something that you're an expert in?
 How does your experience
 > when you're acting as an expert differ from when you're not an expert?
 >
 > This discussion should take about 5 minutes.
 {: .challenge}

-The answer is not that experts know more facts: competent practitioners can memorize a lot of information without any noticeable improvement to their performance.
+The answer is not that experts know more facts (although they almost always do have a lot of knowledge): competent practitioners can memorize a lot of information without any noticeable improvement to their performance.
 The answer is rather that experts have more connections among pieces of knowledge;